appletreeisyellow/appletreeisyellow.github.io/README.md

   - `forks`: When `true`, repositories you've forked will be excluded from the listing.
   - `projects`: A list the repository names you want to exclude from the listing.

-#### Topics

-Your website comes pre-configured with three topics (e.g. "Web design" and "Sass") that appear in a section titled "My Interests."
-These are also stored in your repository's `_config.yml` file, where you can define each topic's name and two other optional details:

-- `web_url`: The web address you'd like to your topic to link to (e.g. `https://github.com/topics/sass`).
-- `image_url`: The web address of an (ideally square) image that you'd like to appear with your topic.

 #### Social media

 Your website supports linking and sharing to social media services you're using, including Behance, Dribbble, Facebook, LinkedIn, Medium, Stack Overflow, Twitter, and YouTube.
 To identify the services you use: